How Do I Win the War Against Mildew and Mould in Winter?

 Let us Spray!

 Mould and mildew issues are commonly associated with the winter months in northern climates.
 This is when the amount of moisture produced in the home by normal household activity is unable to escape due to inadequate ventilation.
 Householders usually make the mistake of keeping all windows tightly closed to reduce heat loss but this also means that water vapour cannot escape.
-Then condensation will accumulate on windows and other cooler surfaces causing mould and growth to get out of hand.
+Then condensation will accumulate on windows and other cooler surfaces causing black mould and mildew growth to get out of hand.
 Make sure your house benefits from some frequent exchange of air.
 Don't block vents and keep some windows slightly open for an hour or so each day.
 An even temperature maintained throughout the home will also help prevent moisture droplets from settling on cooler areas.

-Householders are often astonished when made aware of the large amount of water vapour produced by normal household activity and the larger the family the larger the quantity of moisture that needs to escape to the outside.
-Breathing, bathing, drying washing and cooking are the main contributing factors and if your home is not properly ventilated on a regular basis in winter just where do you think all that moisture is going to go?!
-It will condense on cooler surfaces and cause issues with mould and mildew which you may not notice until the problem has become rife and the black mould has already had time to destroy your decor and even some of your cherished possessions.
+Householders are often astonished when made aware of the large amount of water vapour produced by normal household activity and the larger the family, the larger the quantity of moisture that needs to escape to the outside.
+Breathing, bathing, drying washing and cooking are the main contributing factors and if your home is not properly ventilated on a regular basis in winter just where do you think all that moisture is going to go?
+It will condense on cooler surfaces and cause issues with mould and mildew which you might not notice until the problem has become rife and the black mould has already had time to destroy your decor and even some of your cherished possessions.

 Another fact that householders often find difficult to acknowledge is that mould and mildew problems often present themselves far away from the site where the moisture was originally produced.
 Drying washing in the lounge may thus cause problems in a little used and unheated bedroom.

 Mould and mildew issues are a problem of the modern era.
 They would not happen in bygone times before the advent of double glazing and home insulation.
-In times past, working chimneys would serve to keep homes ventilated.as coal fires would draw away the moisture to the outside.
+In times past, working chimneys would serve to keep homes ventilated as coal fires would draw away the moisture to the outside.

 Preserving the Fabric of your Home and Contents